gabbersepp/dev.to-posts/blog-posts/net-internals/profiler-fn-enter-leave/profiler-fn-enter-leave.md

   00005	8b 45 08	 mov	 eax, DWORD PTR _input$[ebp]
 ```

 In line 2 and 3 the position in the stack is defined.
-We see that `input` is accessible by [ESP:8].
+We see that "`input`" is accessible by [ESP:8].
 I think the compiler assumes that we do a `PUSH EBP` and thus have to use the offset of **8** instead of **4**, but I haven't investigated more about this.

 ## A very simple approach to reduce the ASM code to as few lines as possible
 If you want to reduce the necessary amount of assembler code to a minimum, you can call a C++ function from assembler.
 Please pay attention which calling convention you choose.
 To see if all arguments are passed in the right order, I added a second parameter: